-An implementation of this algorithm by Stephens, Smith, and Donnelly is PHASE.
-An alternative algorithm, which more closely follows the maximum likelihood method was produced by Niu et al. [44].
+An implementation of this algorithm by Stephens, Smith, and Donnelly is PHASE [50,49].
+An alternative implementation, which more closely follows the maximum likelihood method was produced by Niu et al [42].
 PHASE works well on medium problems with a small population.